 - Plots of float tracks for individual floats

-The Coriolis GDAC interface allows one to search by a few additional criteria:
+The EuroArgo Selection Tool allows one to search by the following criteria:

 - measured parameter

-The results can be downloaded as either NetCDF or ASCII data and a map is displayed with the locations of all the resultant floats.
+The results can be downloaded as a csv file, an Argo NetCDF or a Copernicus netCDF.
+A map is displayed with the locations of all the resultant floats and users can interact with plots for all desired variables.